kwikteam/phy-doc/install.md

 This will install **miniconda** (a Python distribution) and **phy** in your `$HOME/miniconda` by default.
 See more options at http://phy.cortexlab.net/install/latest.sh

+Then, use `phy cluster-manual myexperiment.kwik` to launch the GUI on a [Kwik](https://github.com/klusta-team/kwiklib/wiki/Kwik-format) dataset.
+Note that you have some test datasets [here](http://phy.cortexlab.net/data/).

-Below are more detailled instructions if you don't want to use the automated installer.
+Below are more detailled instructions if you don't want to use the automatic installer.

 > We will provide Windows and GUI installers in the near future.